NuoWenLei/stock_webscrap_data/README.md

 # stock_webscrap_data

-The dataset in this repository is created from my webscrap bot that extracted info from various stock websites for over a year almost every week.
+The dataset in this repository is created from my webscrap bot that extracted info from various stock websites for **almost** every week for a year.

 These websites include: